echogarden-project/echogarden/docs/Tasklist.md

 * Investigate exporting Whisper models to 16-bit quantized ONNX or a mix of 16-bit and 32-bit

 ### Alignment
-* Implement hierarchical DTW to reduce memory for very long inputs.
 * Implement alignment with speech translation assistance, which would enable multilingual subtitle replacement for translated subtitles
 * Method to align audio file to audio file
 * Make `dtw` mode work with more speech synthesizers to produce its reference